decentralized-identity/github-did/README.md

 ghdid init "my-password" https://github.com/USERNAME/ghdid --force
 ```

-Don't worry about this, its all experimental for now (which means be careful!).
+Don't worry about this, its all experimental for now (which means be careful!)...
+This will automatically revoke (according to the DID Spec, not PGP!) all keys associated with your GitHub DID.

 This will clone the repo into `~/.github-did/${repo}`.
 Your wallet will be created, encrypted and stored: